 Secondary progressive MS is tough to treat, and the disease can be hard to handle day to day.
 Symptoms get worse at a different rate for each person.
 Treatments work moderately well, but most people will have some trouble using their body like they used to.

 Progressive Relapsing Multiple Sclerosis

-Progressive relapsing multiple sclerosis is the least common form of the disease.
-Relapses or attacks occur periodically.
-However, symptoms continue and are progressive between relapses.
+Progressive relapsing multiple sclerosis is the least common form.
+Relapses or attacks happen every so often.
+But symptoms continue and get worse between relapses.

-Progressive relapsing MS is rare enough that little is known about it.
+This type is rare enough that doctors don’t know much about it.
 Probably around 5% of people with multiple sclerosis have this form.
-Progressive relapsing MS seems similar to primary progressive MS in many ways.
+In many ways, it seems similar to primary progressive MS.